This article has links to products and services we love, which we may make commission from.

 This Dubai desert safari tour is like the ones in the evening, but you’ll have to wake up early for it.
 It’s much shorter for just 4-5 hours and is perfect for those who don’t want to spend an entire day in the desert.

-In case you can’t get enough of a desert safari in Dubai, why not stay longer and camp overnight?
+In case you can’t get enough of a desert safari in Dubai, why not stay longer and camp overnight with this tour?

 There are many fun activities to do at night, and the desert is the best place to look at stars since there’s no light pollution.